 Also, the baby sleep surface of the bassinet you choose should be firm and with a tight-fitting sheet.

-The sleeping space should be bare so as to avoid risk of suffocation that can be brought about by soft beddings, blankets, bumpers, pillows, and soft toys.
+The sleeping space should be bare so as to avoid the risk of suffocation that can be brought about by soft beddings, blankets, bumpers, pillows, and soft toys.
+Remember always to place your baby to sleep on his or her back.

 There you have it, mama.
 Everything you need to know about baby bassinets has been discussed here.